spider-gazelle/dns/README.md

 * IPv6 is supported and handled transparently
 * a DNS cache is maintained and used based on TTL of responses
 * DNS servers may return results of expected future queries, these results are cached
+* force all DNS lookups to occur via this library: `require "dns/ext/addrinfo"`

 ## Contributing